Services on Campus

 Transportation & Parking Services is your contact for parking permit registration, regulations, enforcement policies, fees, fines and appeals, and parking lot maps.

-Because of limited parking, freshmen and sophomores are not permitted to have a vehicle on campus.
+Because of limited parking, students are not permitted to have a vehicle on campus.

 To avoid towing, you should make arrangements with Transportation & Parking Services for visitors to park on campus ahead of their arrival.